 How to choose the right type of service number

 Choosing the right type of service number for your business can be difficult, especially if you’re entering new countries.
-There are several options around, they don’t always have the same name and they all have different price tags.
-Also, which number range is used for a specific kind of service can differ per country.
-And there is usually local legislation you need to be aware of.
-So how do you pick the right one?
+There are several options around, which don’t always have the same name and they all have different price tags.
+Which number range is used for a specific kind of service can differ per country.
+Plus there is usually local legislation you need to be aware of.
+How do you pick the right one?

 Several ways to begin

 There are several ways to begin to find out which service number would work best for your company and the service you want to offer.
 An easy one way is to start by deciding if your customers should pay (part of the costs of) for calling you.
 The price a consumer pays to call a number is different per type of number and can roughly be divided like this: